 Call me a control freak but I love being able to capture the sweet smell of Summer and put it in a jar on my shelf.
 Squirrelling things away like this makes me feel calmer and more in control, which at a time like this is no small thing.

 It’s nice to know that even in the sunshine, you’re already a little bit prepared for that deep, dark day in Winter, when the only thing that will brighten things up is a gloriously pink jar of sweet, floral goodness

-So the 2020 selection may have a very delicate pastel pallet, but thankfully the taste will be just as intense.
+So the 2023 selection may have a very delicate pastel pallet, but thankfully the taste should be just as intense.

 Rose Petal Jelly is a really easy thing to make and it looks so impressive.
 You can make it as a clear jelly or leave a few petals in each jar.
 Beth used to say they look like ghost petals 🙂

 The flavour will depend on your roses, but generally speaking, rose petal jelly has a sort of turkish delight quality to it.
 You can use any roses but there are a few rules.

 The more scented the roses, the better the flavour

 The colour of your jelly will reflect the colour of your roses

 Avoid roses that have been sprayed with pesticides

 Your roses should be fully open but not fading